SAP-samples/teched2025-XP260/exercises/ex0/README.md

-# Getting started
+# Getting Started
-In the exercises you will use a SAP BTP subaccount with a subaccount admin user.
+In the exercises, you will use an SAP BTP subaccount with a subaccount admin user.
 We use the Identity Authentication service tenant akihlqzx8.accounts.ondemand.com as custom identity provider, both for platform and application users.

 ## Access your SAP BTP subaccount
 Access your SAP BTP account for the session XP260 using this link: [Global Account: SAP-TechEd-2025 – Account Explorer](https://emea.cockpit.btp.cloud.sap/cockpit?idp=akihlqzx8.accounts.ondemand.com#/globalaccount/4c772782-0751-42ee-93c3-897452fdcb63/accountModel&//?section=HierarchySection&view=TreeTableView)